Grow Your Own Kombucha Scoby with Simple Equipment

 - Pour the tea-sugar mixture into the glass container and let it cool, preferably overnight.

-- Important: Cover the glass with the breathable, clean cloth and secure it with a rubber band or ribbon!
+- Important: Cover the glass with the breathable clean cloth and secure it with a rubber band or string!

 - The sugar should now be completely dissolved.

-- Now you can finally add the unpasteurized kombucha in a ratio of 1 to 10.
+- Now, finally, the unpasteurized kombucha can be added in a 1 to 10 ratio.

-- Then firmly reattach the cover to the jar and place the jar in a safe place.
+- Then secure the cloth cover well on the container again and place the glass in a safe spot.

 Now it's time to wait, wait, wait!

-Depending on the conditions, it can take 7 to 21 days for the kombucha fungus to form on its own.
-Initially, it looks like small foamy bubbles are forming on the surface of the liquid .
-These will gradually become denser over time until the scoby slowly becomes visible.
-I've also been able to bring a scoby to life on a small scale myself over the last few days.
+Depending on the conditions, it can take 7 to 21 days for the kombucha mushroom to form on its own.
+Initially, it will look as if small foam bubbles are forming on the surface of the liquid.
+These will become denser over time until the SCOBY slowly becomes visible.
+I have also been making a SCOBY come alive on a small scale myself these past few days.

 Split: